 IPVanish uses 256-bit encryption on the OpenVPN protocol by default, SHA512 authentication, and a DHE-RSA 2,048 key exchange with perfect forward secrecy.
 What this means is that even if your account is compromised, it’s impossible for hackers to decrypt past data to glean your internet history.

 There’s an internet kill switch included which means the company will temporarily block all traffic to and from your device if the connection drops.
-Servers are optimized for speed and stability – there’s over 850 of them spread across 60 countries, including one in Malaysia.
+Servers are optimized for speed and stability – there’s over 1,300 of them spread across 75 locations worldwide, including two in Malaysia.
 That means a suitable connection isn’t far from reach.

 IPVanish doesn’t escape the Netflix ban on VPNs and is similarly incompatible with Hulu.
 However, it is a worthy choice for BBC iPlayer and permits torrenting on all servers.
 There are apps for both iOS and Android as well as desktop support for Windows and MacOS.